KubeVirt SR-IOV Integration

 VFIO passthrough gives the VM direct access to hardware PCI resources.
 Live migration is not possible because hardware state cannot be serialized.

-- RDMA not available
+- Host-side RDMA not available

 Troubleshooting